ivankorobkov/python-inject/README.rst

-``inject`` is a fast python dependency injection tool.
-It uses decorators and descriptors to reference external dependencies, and scopes (Guice-inspired) to specify how to reuse objects.
-Dependencies can be referenced by types and optional annotations.
-No configuration is required, but advanced in-code configuration is possible.
+``python-inject`` is a fast and simple to use python dependency injection framework.
+It uses decorators and descriptors to reference external dependencies, and scopes to specify objects life-cycles.

-Most other python dependency injection tools, such as PyContainer or Spring Python, are ports from other languages (Java).
-So they are based on dependency injection ways specific for statically typed languages, described by Martin Fowler.

-Python is not Java.
-Patterns and programming techniques, which seem proper and usable in one language, can be awkward in another.
-Inject has been created to provide a `pythonic` way of dependency injection, utilizing specific Python functionality.
-Terminology used in `inject` has been intentionally made similar to Guice, however the internal architecture is different.
+``python-inject`` has been created to provide the `pythonic` way of dependency injection, utilizing specific Python functionality.

 License
 =======